How to talk with youth about gun violence

 When to start the conversation

 When young children visit the doctor, a parent or caregiver is usually in the room throughout the appointment.
-But as patients approach their teen years, a health care professional will begin to have private one-on-one conversations with them in addition to talking with their parents.
+But as patients approach their teen years, a health care professional will begin to have private one-on-one conversations with them in addition to talking with their parents or caregivers.

 During these conversations, you may ask teen patients questions about their physical and mental health.
-This could include whether they follow recommended safety practices such as bike helmets, seat belts, and online media.
-The patient may also have questions, or they may express concerns about firearm violence in their community and beyond.
+This could include whether they follow recommended safety practices, such as wearing bike helmets and seat belts, and whether they understand how to protect themselves on social media.
+Here, you can also ask about whether they have access to firearms inside or outside of their homes.
+The patient may also have questions, or they may express concerns about gun violence in their community and beyond.

 How to start the conversation

 Tailor your approach based on what you know about the patient.
-As you discuss safety issues teens often face, including smoking and vaping, substance use, and impaired driving, you have an opportunity to raise the topic of access to firearms.
+As you discuss health and safety issues teens often face, including wearing a seatbelt, smoking and vaping, sexual health, and impaired driving, you have an opportunity to raise the topic of access to firearms.

 Start the conversation by asking for permission.

-Asking for the patient’s permission builds trust and allows them to steer the conversation.
+Asking for the patient's consent builds trust and allows them to guide the conversation.

 “I like to ask my patients a few common questions about household safety.
 Is it OK with you if I do that now?”

-“Some of my patients have guns at home, so I also like to ask patients if guns are part of their life.
-Is there a gun at home or one you could easily access?
+“Some of my patients have guns at home, so I like to ask patients if guns are part of their life.
+Do you have access to a gun in or outside of your home?”

 “It sounds like you understand the risks associated with firearms, and that’s great.
 I’d like to bring your parent(s)/caregiver(s) in and talk with them about secure firearm storage.
 Could I do that now, or do you have any other questions for me?”

-To add context to the conversation, it may be helpful to share facts about firearm violence in an age-appropriate way or check if the patient understands the risks associated with firearms.
+To add context to the conversation, it may be helpful to share relevant facts about firearm injuries in an age-appropriate way or check if the patient understands the risks associated with firearms.

-When you talk openly with young patients, you remind them that they have a role to play in their own health and safety.
+When you invite open dialogue with patients, you remind them that they have a role to play in their own health and safety and help build autonomy.

 “If you found a gun at a friend’s house, what do you think you’d do?
-Don’t touch it, tell a trusted adult right away."
+If you ever find a gun, don’t touch it, and tell a trusted adult right away.”

-“If a friend told you they had access to a gun, what do you think you’d do?
-If you’re not sure, I can share some ideas on what to say.
-As soon as you can, tell a trusted adult and encourage your friend to tell a trusted adult.
-Discourage your friend from touching or using the gun by doing something else you enjoy, like video games or going outside.“
+“If a friend told you they had access to a gun, what would you do?
+If you’re not sure, I can share some ideas.
+Discourage your friend from touching or using the gun by suggesting another activity, like playing video games or going outside.
+As soon as you can, tell a trusted adult.“

-“Kids are injured or killed every day from unintentional shootings.
-Even if you find a gun that looks like a toy, don’t touch it and tell a trusted adult right away.”
+“It can be hard to tell the difference between real guns and toys, and it’s even harder to tell if a gun is loaded.
+People are injured or killed every day from unintentional shootings.
+Even if you find a gun that looks like a toy, don’t touch it, and tell a trusted adult right away.”

-Young people may hear about mass shootings and gun homicides on the news and worry that something like that could happen where they live.
+Young people are likely to hear about mass shootings and firearm homicides on the news.
+They may worry that something like that could happen where they live or to someone they love.

-“It can be scary and overwhelming to hear about shootings, but we can keep our community safer by looking out for each other.
+“It can be scary and overwhelming to hear about shootings and other stressful world events, but we can keep our community safer by looking out for each other.
 If you’re ever worried that someone in your life might do something violent, share your concerns with a trusted adult.”

 How to talk about firearm suicide

-Checking in with young patients about their mental health is another opportunity to discuss firearm violence.
+Checking in with young patients about their mental health is another opportunity to discuss access to firearms and the risk of firearm injuries.

 “If you ever find yourself struggling, remember that you can reach out to a trusted adult.
 No matter how bad things may seem, there are resources and help available to you.”